spiral/docs/component/tokenizer.md

 }
 ```

-By default, the component will be looking for classes available in `app` directory only.
+By default, the component will be looking for classes available in the `app` directory only.
 You can add any other directory
 using `Spiral\Bootloader\TokenizerBootloader`:

 ```php